NamaiyianSaidimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - A script that displays the directory contents in a long format.

-4-listmorefiles - A script that displays the current directory contents, including hidden files.
+4-listmorefiles - A script that displays the current directory contents, including hidden files, using the long format.